Neulectil, 4% 125 ml

 Absolute:

-The drug should be used with caution in patients with diseases of the cardiovascular system, renal and/or hepatic insufficiency, in elderly patients (excessive sedative and hypotensive effects may develop).
+The drug should be used with caution in patients with diseases of the cardiovascular system, renal and/or liver failure, and in elderly patients (excessive sedative and hypotensive effects may develop).

-Neulectil® is usually well tolerated, however, in some cases the following adverse reactions may be observed, the occurrence of which may or may not depend on the dose taken and in the latter case may be due to increased individual sensitivity of the patient.
+Neuleptil® is usually well tolerated, however, in some cases, the following adverse reactions may occur, the occurrence of which may or may not depend on the dose taken, and in the latter case, be a consequence of increased individual sensitivity of the patient.

-Sedation or somnolence, more pronounced at the beginning of treatment and usually disappearing after a few days.
+Sedation or drowsiness, more pronounced at the beginning of treatment and usually disappearing after a few days.

 Apathy, anxiety, mood changes.